Washington shutters pot businesses due to old pesticide - KESQ

 Over the last several months, officials collected samples from grow operations and processors along a nearly 5-mile (8-kilometer) stretch of the Okanogan River north of Brewster, a region of former orchards where fruit growers used the cancer-causing pesticide DDT before the U.S. banned it in 1972.

 Marijuana growers in the area are now dealing with the legacy of soil contamination at the orchards.
-The results of tests at seven licensees showed high levels of DDE, a chemical that remains when DDT breaks down.
+The results of tests at seven licensees showed high levels of DDE, a chemical that remains when DDT breaks down, the board said.
 Regulators decided to issue “administrative holds” on 16 producer licenses and two processing licenses in the area, forcing them to cease operations until further notice.

 It wasn’t clear how many businesses were affected, because each one can hold multiple licenses.

-One of the shuttered businesses, large-scale grower Walden Cannabis, advertises its cannabis as “sustainably sungrown” and “pesticide-free,” but its plants absorbed contaminants from the soil which then wound up in its products.
+One of the businesses, large-scale grower Walden Cannabis, advertises its cannabis as “sustainably sungrown” and “pesticide-free,” but its plants apparently absorbed contaminants from the soil which then wound up in its products.
+CEO Anders Taylor said he was stunned by the board’s action because it had not provided him test results or warned him that the administrative hold was coming.

+He called it “completely arbitrary” and said he was trying to figure out if he would have to lay off his employees.

-“Orchards used DDT for a generation, and that caused widespread contamination throughout the Pacific Northwest and the whole country, really,” said Walden Chief Executive Anders Taylor.
-“I’m still trying to process what this means.
-Financially, it just ruins me.
-I’ll be not only out of business — I’m going to lose my house, lose my farm and have to lay off my employees.”
+“Orchards used DDT for a generation, and that caused widespread contamination throughout the Pacific Northwest and the whole country, really,” Taylor said.
+“I’m still trying to process what this means.”

 Taylor said there are seven licensed grow operations on his property as well as processing operations, with roughly 50 workers in all.